Celebrating Black History Month

 Following his 2018 World Cup win, Corie took silver at the World Championships in 2019.
 In the 2019/20 season Corie was enjoying a successful run, winning four gold medals and a silver in the 10-race World Cup competition, and claiming the continental crown in Oberhof in December.
 He was hotly tipped to take overall Gold, then Covid-hit and the season was cancelled.

-On the international bobsleigh circuit Corie is affectionately known as ‘Black Ice’, the name which Corie has given to his autobiography “Black Ice: The memoir of a soldier, double amputee and world champion” set for release on 14 October 2021.
+On the international bobsleigh circuit Corie is affectionately known as ‘Black Ice’, the name which Corie has given to his autobiography “Black Ice: The memoir of a soldier, double amputee and world champion”.

 Welsh National War Memorial Commemoration